 We’ve been experimenting like crazy with melted bead suncatchers lately.
-First Maia’s spiral, then our free form lovelies, then these heart suncatchers this weekend (as well as a few other super cool melted bead ideas I’ll share later this week).
+First Maia’s spiral, then our free form melted bead art lovelies, then these heart suncatchers this weekend (as well as a few other super cool melted bead ideas I’ll share later this week).

 These heart suncatchers would make amazing Valentine’s Day gifts, but of course hearts are great any time of the year.

-Here’s how we made our heart suncatchers.
-They were inspired by one that our friend Mercy made when she was over last week.
+Here’s how we made our heart suncatchers (inspired by one that our friend Mercy made when she was over last week).

 Then we arranged our string of pony beads into a heart shape on a metal cake pan.
 We’ve done this with just the outline of the heart, but I especially like how it looks when we loosely fill in the heart with swirls and curlicues of the bead strings.